-- 10.1 Staff training on delivery of RSE is included in our continuing professional development programme. - 10.2 The Headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme.
+All Form Tutors and teachers delivering PSHE and RSE attend annual training led by the PSHE Association for the Secondary School or 1decision for the Primary School.
+Resources are accredited or provided by the PSHE Association or local authority bodies. - 10.2 The Headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.